 Archival:

-Interviewer asks: "How do we send a marketing email at 9 AM user's local time?"
+Interviewer asks: "How do we send an email at 9 AM in the user's local time?"

 Your answer: